matt-handy/TheAllCommander/README.md

 uplink (filename) - returns a file from the remote host in base64.
 TheAllCommanderFE will automatically allow download of the file.
 <control> download (filename) (base64 file binary) - downloads file to remote host.
 TheAllCommanderFE allows users to select a file from the GUI and it will be automatically transferred to the daemon.
-cd (directory) - changes present directory harvest - (C# only) - Uses the data gathering from Ghostpack-Seatbelt to pull valuable data die - Local daemon closes screenshot (No Linux support) - Captures a screenshot, and uploads to the HARVEST directory based on hostname\username\time-tagged-file clipboard (No Linux support) - captures the clipboard contents and uploads the contents to the HARVEST directory based on hostname-pid-username folder
+cd (directory) - changes present directory die - Local daemon closes screenshot (No Linux support) - Captures a screenshot, and uploads to the HARVEST directory based on hostname\username\time-tagged-file clipboard (No Linux support) - captures the clipboard contents and uploads the contents to the HARVEST directory based on hostname-pid-username folder